Adrenal Gland Tumor Prevention and Screening

-Not everyone with these syndromes develops adrenal disease.
+Not everyone with these syndromes develops an adrenal tumor.
 However, if you or anyone in your family has one of these syndromes, your doctor may recommend genetic screening.

 Adrenal Gland Tumor Prevention

-There are no known lifestyle changes to lower the risk of developing adrenal disease.
+There are no known lifestyle changes to lower the risk of developing adrenal gland tumors.

 Research shows that many cancers can be prevented if people applied everything known about cancer prevention to their lives.
 Visit the Prevention section of our website to find out steps you can take to avoid cancer.

 Why Choose MD Anderson?

 - Advanced treatment of adrenal gland tumors

-- High level of experience with complex adrenal diseases
+- High level of experience with complex adrenal gland tumors

 - Team approach includes highly trained, specialized endocrinologists, surgeons and experts

-- Leading-edge adrenal disease treatments include laparoscopic surgery, targeted therapies, nuclear medicine agents
+- Leading-edge adrenal gland tumor treatments include laparoscopic surgery, targeted therapies, nuclear medicine agents

 - Clinical trials of new treatments for some adrenal diseases